obvonage/deved-platform/content/blog/en/introducing-vonage-silent-authentication.md

 ## **Stay Tuned**

 Silent Authentication marks the start of a series of products we'll be working on since we were acquired by Ericsson this year.
 [You can register with us](https://www.vonage.com/communications-apis/verify/) if you want to start using Silent Authentication to activate developer preview, and in the meantime - we've got some nifty products we're excited about in 2023.
+Want to keep up to date?
+[Follow our Twitter Developer Account](https://twitter.com/VonageDev) or [check out our developer docs](https://developer.vonage.com/documentation).
 Happy Holidays!